AusBoone/Melody-Generator/README.md

 - `--harmony` adds a parallel harmony track.
 - `--harmony-lines N` creates `N` additional harmony parts.
 - `--counterpoint` generates a contrapuntal line based on the melody.
-- `--base-octave N` sets the starting octave of the melody (default: 4).
+- `--base-octave N` sets the starting octave of the melody (0-8,
+  default: 4).
 - `--play` previews the resulting MIDI file using FluidSynth when available and falls back to the system player otherwise.
 - `--soundfont PATH` uses the specified SoundFont when playing the file with